DionneMaguire/dionnes_wines/README.md

 - privacy policy - as a site user I can view the privacy policy so that I can see how my information is collected and processed
 - About Us - as a site user I can view the about Us page so that I can learn more about Dionne's Wines
 - FAQ - as a site user I can view FAQ so that I can easily see more information
+- messages - as a user I can get messages after actions to confirm whether the action was successful or not.

 ### Agile Development Tool